 Abstract Submissions

-- Abstracts written by industry personnel on behalf of a doctor are not allowed.
-Since lead authors attest to maintain complete control of educational content, it is never appropriate for advertising, marketing, or communication firms whose clients are ineligible companies to contact ASRS staff directly.
+It is never appropriate for ineligible companies (or advertising, marketing, or communication firms whose clients are ineligible companies) to contact ASRS staff directly.

 IMPORTANT: please be sure to read the FAQs about financial disclosures, especially if you hold an executive role with an ineligible company (i.e., named title such as Chief Officer).